 She combines excellent legal knowledge with incisive legal analysis and fearless advocacy.

-As a junior she was regularly instructed as in the most serious of cases, particularly those cases involving allegations of murder, manslaughter, drug trafficking, money laundering, serious fraud, computer misuse, allegations of serious violence (including child cruelty), sexual and Mental Capacity Act offences.
+As a junior she was regularly instructed in the most serious of cases, particularly those cases involving allegations of murder, manslaughter, drug trafficking, money laundering, serious fraud, computer misuse, allegations of serious violence (including child cruelty), sexual and Mental Capacity Act offences.
 She has extensive Court of Appeal and CCRC experience and has also been instructed in the Supreme Court.
 Her cases frequently involve complex evidence of the use of ‘cutting-edge’ technology and sophisticated anti-surveillance techniques by OCGs.
 She also has extensive experience in cases involving vulnerable witnesses and defendants involving issues of mental health or capacity, often in combination with concurrent Family Court or Court of Protection proceedings.

 Nina has specialist expertise in dealing with linked criminal and Family Court/Court of Protection proceedings, including those involving Hague Convention proceedings (international child abduction).